-- 1. On a call for heat, the furnace control checks to make sure the pressure switch is open.
-Next the control runs the inducer for 30 seconds to prepurge. - 2.
-After the 30-second pre-purge, the gas valve opens for an 8-second trial for ignition.
-The inducer continues and the igniter stays energized. - If flame is not sensed during the 8th second after the gas valve opens, the gas valve closes, and the igniter de-energizes. - 4.
-The inducer stops (may take up to 20 seconds for inducer fan to stop rotating) and the control verifies that the pressure switch has opened.
-Once the open pressure switch is confirmed, the control begins the next ignition cycle by energizing the inducer for a pre-purge of 30 seconds.
-After a 30-second pre-purge period, the gas valve is energized and the control looks for a flame signal for up to 8 seconds.
+- Each time the thermostat "W" (Heating) contacts close, the furnace control checks to make sure that both pressure switches are open.
+This is true of a low or high heat call as "W" is energized on either call.
+Next the induced draft blower (inducer) begins a pre-purge cycle at high stage. - 2.
+After the 30-second pre-purge, the gas valve opens on high stage for an 8-second trial for ignition. - If flame is not sensed during the 8th second after the gas valve opens, the gas valve closes, and the igniter de-energizes. - 4.
+The inducer stops (may take up to 20 seconds for inducer fan to stop rotating) and the control verifies that the pressure switches (both) have opened.
+Once the open pressure switches are confirmed, the control begins the next ignition cycle by energizing the inducer on high stage for a pre-purge of 30 seconds.
+After a 30-second pre-purge period, the gas valve is energized on high stage and the control looks for a flame signal for up to 8 seconds.
 If no flame is sensed, the cycle is repeated up to 4 times before entering a 1-hour lockout.